Bacterial Blight of Ficus Caused by Xanthomonas

 Introduction

-Florida has led the nation in the production of foliage plants, accounting for more than 55% of the national wholesale value since the 1960s.
-Species of Ficus are common ornamental foliage plants used for interior decoration and in landscapes throughout warm climates in South Florida.
+Florida leads the nation in the production of foliage plants, accounting for almost 70% of the national wholesale value.
+Species of Ficus are common ornamental foliage plants used for interior decoration and in home landscapes throughout warm climates in South Florida.
 Ficus species used as foliage plants include F. altissima, F. benjamina, F. binnedijkii, F. elastica, F. lyrata, F. microcarpa, F. pumila, F. retusa, and F. rubiginosa, among others (Chen, Henny, and McConnell 2002).

 Symptoms

-Xanthomonas species are bacterial plant pathogens that enter plants through wounds or natural openings, such as stomata (breathing pores) or hydathodes.
-Once the bacterium's cells enter the plant, they can move systemically, causing severe leaf blight.
-Initial symptoms appear as small, water-soaked, circular lesions with irregular borders near the leaf margin (Figure 2).
-The water-soaked leaf areas can be readily observed by examining the underside of the leaves (Figure 3).
-After 7–14 days of initial symptoms, lesions enlarge, coalesce, and typically cover large portions of the leaf area.
-Eventually, the lesions turn brown with greenish-yellow borders, resulting in premature senescence and leaf drop (Figures 4 and 5).
+Xanthomonas species are bacterial plant pathogens that enter plants through wounds or natural openings, such as stomata (breathing pores) or hydathodes (pores through which the plant secretes water, often located at the leaf margin).
+Once the bacterium's cells enter the plant, they multiply and can move systemically, causing severe leaf blight.
+Initial symptoms appear as small, water-soaked, circular lesions with irregular borders (Figure 1).
+The water-soaked leaf areas can be readily observed by examining the underside of the leaves (Figure 2).
+After 7–14 days of initial symptoms, lesions enlarge, coalesce, and typically cover large portions of the leaf area (Figure 3).
+Eventually, the lesions turn brown with greenish-yellow borders, resulting in premature senescence and leaf drop (Figure 4-5).

 Credit: Vanessa Campoverde